 Money is a storehouse of value and a convenient medium of exchange.
 Money allows people to compare values and place a relative value on items as diverse as a concert, a race horse, computer software or a doctor visit.

-Many things have been used as money from seashells to hemp in early America.
-Cigarettes served as money at the end of World War II in Germany, when the German money became worthless.
+Many things have been and are used as money.
+However, it must be something with value.
+For example, cigarettes served as money at the end of World War II in Germany, when the official German money became worthless.
 Cigarettes were mostly brought in by US servicemen, and served quite well.

 Gold and silver coins have been used around the world as money for thousands of years.
 They work fairly well because they are easily identifiable, durable and hard to fake.